magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/anchoring.md

   This parameter specifies the external cloud anchoring provider.
 For GCA, this value is set to `GoogleCloudAnchors`.

 * `ThirdPartyAnchorId`
-  This parameter is a unique identifier defined byt the third-party anchor provider.
+  This parameter is a unique identifier defined by the third-party anchor provider.
 It acts as a link between the CSP anchor and the corresponding anchor on the third-party platform, enabling applications to retrieve and resolve the anchor as needed.

 ## Resolving a Google Cloud Anchor at Runtime